james-priest/james-priest.github.io/README.md

 As a key member of Microsoft’s Product Release team, responsibilities included application development, system design and project management for release of Microsoft product to the marketplace.
 Projects driven and developed by myself included:

-* **Release To Web System (RTW)** - This suite of applications was the primary release mechanism for product delivery to Microsoft.com worldwide.
+- **Release To Web System (RTW)** - This suite of applications was the primary release mechanism for product delivery to Microsoft.com worldwide.
 The system boasted an average of 1000 releases per month and tracked workflow, sign-off, QA, and virus scan.
 All released bits were vaulted to a centralized repository within the Software Release Labs.
 The application was designed entirely from the ground up to fulfill Microsoft’s need to release product in less than 3 hours.

-* **PIRS University** - Product Information Release Services (PIRS) University was an online training center that provided company-wide services and computer-based training related to product release.
+- **PIRS University** - Product Information Release Services (PIRS) University was an online training center that provided company-wide services and computer-based training related to product release.
 This site provided some of the following capabilities: automated content publication for non-technical business process owners, hierarchical management of heterogeneous data and online training registration for course offerings.
 This site provided centralized management for what was previously a fragmented information base.

-* **Media Shipment Tracking System (ShipInfo)** - The ShipInfo system gathered and tracked all software media shipments made to Microsoft’s third-party manufacturers.
+- **Media Shipment Tracking System (ShipInfo)** - The ShipInfo system gathered and tracked all software media shipments made to Microsoft’s third-party manufacturers.
 This allowed manufacturing facilities to plan production cycles as well as track the progress of any shipment.
 The system consisted of multiple SQL Server databases in each of Microsoft’s regions of operation.
 These databases received shipment information through a web-based front end from each of the release labs.
 The data was then warehoused three times daily to coincide with the close of business at Microsoft’s American, European and Asian operating centers.
 The warehoused data was then made available through the corporate extranet to vendors and manufacturers.

 Each system was developed according to multi-tier design architecture standards and were built using **HTML, ASP, Visual Basic, JavaScript, VBScript, CSS, and SQL stored procedures**.
 Where possible, **MTS COM objects** were created for re-usability and programming practices followed a component-based object model.
-Additional responsibilities as Release Program Manager ranged from systems analysis to solution implementation and included such things as **application prototyping, database implementation, user-interface design** and **technical, functional & user documentation**.
+Additional responsibilities ranged from systems analysis to solution implementation and included such things as **application prototyping, database design, user-interface design** and **technical, functional, and user documentation**.

 **[⬆ top](#james-priest "toc")**